DJE 23: Interpretation and significance

 The inscription lists the mishmarot ("guards"), enumerating the twenty-four Priestly divisions (and each of their places of residence in Galilee) that were appointed to protect the Solomon's Temple after the return of the Jews that were expelled during the Babylonian exile.
 In the Bible, these Priestly divisions are listed in 1 Chronicles 24:7–8, Nehemiah 10:2–8, and Nehemiah 12:1–7.
 However, DJE 23 strictly follows the list as presented in the Book of Chronicles.
 The surviving portion of DJE 23 only contains the name of eleven of the mishmarot.
 The inscription is also written in biblical as opposed to Aramaic orthography.
 The term mishmarot is not biblical, but is first attested in Qumran and then in rabbinic literature.

 DJE 23 has variously been interpreted as providing evidence for the existence of an either Priestly or rabbinic form of Judaism in southern Arabia.
+It may have been produced by the Jewish community at Tanʿim.